 Saturday morning.
 The Missouri Youth Tour chaperones woke us up bright and early.
 Too early!
-6:30 a.m. to be exact.
+7:00 a.m. to be exact.
 Should have gone to bed when they told us last night.
-Eat breakfast with my new friends Rachel Walden from Intercounty Electric Cooperative in Licking and Ashley Hopper from Webster Electric Cooperative in Marshfield.
+Eat breakfast with my new friends Sammy Garrett from Intercounty Electric Cooperative in Licking and Sarah Lowe from Webster Electric Cooperative in Marshfield.
 In fact, every meal on this trip is provided or paid for (yes, Mike, by Cuivre River Electric Cooperative).
 Meal number two and counting…

 We pulled up at Lambert International Airport and the Skycaps literally freaked out.
 Just as Mike and Lonnie said they would.
 We unloaded our luggage from the buses.
 It's amazing at just how many black and red bags we have.
 Which one is mine?
-I (Alison) have a very colorful blue suitcase so I could easily identify it at the baggage claim.
+My sister Alexa and I (Madison) have a silver and red suitcase so we could easily identify our luggage at the baggage claim.
 Now it's time to get in line...

 There are about 1,000 other delegates from states all across America at our hotel.
 From the moment we got off the bus and entered the hotel lobby we met delegates from several states like Florida, Georgia, North Dakota, Ohio, Tennessee, and Texas!
 We didn't even have time to set our bags down when everybody started introducing themselves and which state they represent.
 The cool thing about this is each state has a special Youth Tour pin that you can trade or collect!
 We have several Missouri Youth Tour pins this year which should make for some interesting pin trading.
 Very clever!
 This is going to be fun!